Rothwell and Milbourne's Garage

 By 1924 the business might have had financial problems, and/or Joseph might have had a falling-out with his wife, because Steven's Directory contains only a short listing for Cowleigh Garage.

 We don't know what happened to Joseph Rothwell after that.
-Perhaps, as mentioned earlier, he divorced Dorothy, and married Emmie Agnes Rudd, who was the grand-daughter of the landlord of the Nag's Head, which was a short distance from his garage.
+Perhaps, as mentioned earlier he may have divorced Dorothy and married Emmie Agnes Rudd, who was the daughter of the landlord of the Nag's Head pub, which was a short distance from his garage.
+Alternatively his business may have failed and he and Dorothy returned to the north of England.
 Do tell us if you can clear up this mystery.

 Joseph's wife, Dorothy, possibly a partner in the business, was the daughter of wholesale butcher James Parker Milbourne and Esther Ward.
 Dorothy was born at Eccles in Lancashire in 1890.
 She had four sisters Jessie, May, Rachel and Ethel; and two brothers Philip and Leslie.